MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/owners/read

-Grants the ability to read owners property on single-tenant and multi-tenant applications.
+Grants the ability to read owners property on single-tenant and multitenant applications.
 Grants access to all fields on the application registration owners page:

 ![This permissions grants access to the app registration owners page](./media/custom-available-permissions/app-registration-owners.png)